 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Davies' legislation expands California's electric bicycle safety regulations by prohibiting the sale of applications that can modify these vehicles' speed capabilities.
-The measure builds upon existing prohibitions against selling physical products or devices that alter electric bicycle speeds beyond their designated class limitations - 20 mph for Class 1 and 2 bikes, and 28 mph for Class 3 bikes.
+Assemblymember Davies' legislation expands California's electric bicycle safety regulations by prohibiting the sale of applications that can modify these vehicles' speed capabilities.
+The measure builds upon existing law, which already bars the sale of physical devices that could alter electric bicycles to exceed their defined speed limitations - 20 mph for Class 1 and 2 bikes, and 28 mph for Class 3 bikes.

 Ayes | Noes | NVR | Total | Result |